 Just take the recent Super Bowl 50 as a prime example.
 During the 2015 Super Bowl, 70 percent of the TV-ad-driven searches were made via mobile.
 This year, that increased to a massive 82 percent, with a further 7 percent made on a table.

 The new AMP project will extend on Mobile-friendliness by requiring participants to create new mobile versions of their website (initially for News pages), which are developed adhering to strict requirements.

 The scope of this article does not include a detailed summary of AMP, but suffice to say, in return for producing these versions of the pages, you may get increased exposure in the Mobile SERPs.
 Also, your AMP page may be being cached around the World on Google’s servers directly to improve the speed at which your AMP page loads.

-Furthermore, there are reports that Google has entered into an agreement with Level 3 Communications to increase significantly the capacity of its Network Infrastructure, presumably (although this is speculation on our part) to prepare for the rising network traffic AMP pages will cause.
+Furthermore, there are reports that Google has entered into an agreement with Level 3 Communications to increase the capacity of its Network Infrastructure significantly, presumably (although this is speculation on our part) to prepare for the rising network traffic AMP pages will cause.

 May have solved the mobile flux mystery.
 Looks like a sudden jump in deep-linking on Android.
 Will know more tomorrow.— Dr. Pete Meyers (@dr_pete) February 11, 2016

 We will update this article once we know more.